hddifent/domjudge-utility/README.md

 ## Accounts and Teams generation

-1. Go to *usergen* folder and copy the text file including the team names into the folder, separated by new line characters.
+1. Go to [domjudge_usergen](./domjudge_usergen/) folder and copy the text file including the team names into the folder, separated by new line characters.
 2. Run `domjudge_usergen.sh` with the following options:
   - `-f`: Team names file.
   - `-c` (optional): Team's category ID. (default is `7`)